 To make travel worry-free, Sunshine Coast Health Centre provides a meet and greet service for those arriving at Vancouver International Airport.
 This service assists clients in making their connecting flight to Powell River from the South Terminal, a 10-minute drive from the Main Terminal.
 If there is an extended layover, Sunshine Coast staff will either help a client check in to a nearby hotel for the night and catch an early morning flight or go site-seeing for a few hours while waiting for the flight to Powell River.

 (*) Note: the South Terminal is a 10 minute drive from the Main Terminal in Vancouver.

 Vancouver and Comox airport shuttle service is included in the Program Fee.

-Off-site Meeting Shuttle – At Sunshine Coast Health Centre, 12 step and SMART meetings are off-site evening events.
-Clients are shuttled to and from these meetings.
+Off-site Meetings – At Sunshine Coast Health Centre, 12 step and SMART meetings are both on-site and off-site evening events.
+Clients are transported to and from these meetings.
 This service is included in the Program Fee.

 Art Expressions – Sunshine Coast Health Centre provides art expression twice a week.
 This service, including arts & craft materials, is included in the Program Fee.
 At this time, Sunshine Coast Health Centre does not offer art therapy.

 Off-site Recreation – clients at Sunshine Coast Health Centre participate in multiple off-site recreation activities per week.
 These activities are weather dependent and typically include trips to the local recreation complex or hikes in the winter and swims at the beach or lake during the summer.

 Fitness Room – fitness is an important component in the recovery process.